rjseymour66/documentation/content/en/docs/Golang/json.md

 	Age  int
 }
 ```
 > NOTE: When you unmarshall data, you do not need to add struct tags.
-Remember to capitalize (export) each field in the struct.
+Remember to export (capitalize) each field in the struct.

-1. To mimic data that might arrive over the network, create a slice of bytes that contains an array of two JSON objects:
+1. For demonstration purposes, this slice of bytes mimics an array of two JSON objects that might arrive over the network:
    ```go
 	jsonData := []byte(`[
 	{"name": "Steve", "age": 21},